andre-morales/zerok-os/Libs/common/README.md

-These files are used by XtBootMgr and by XtLoader
+These files are used by XtBootMgr and by ZkLoader